Cooperative Edge Caching with Large Language Model in Wireless Networks: Simulation Experiments and Result Analysis

 \subsection{Performance Evaluation}

 We report results on three frozen instances (seeds) per scenario, where both the request trace and the user--BS association graph are fixed as described in Section~\ref{subsec:exp_setup}.
 After warm-starting, each controller is rolled out for $T{=}300$ decision slots under the strict single-swap constraint.
-To summarize both early adaptation and steady-state stability, we report the prefix-average cooperative hit rate, $\overline{P}_{\mathrm{hit}}(t)\triangleq \frac{1}{t}\sum_{\tau=1}^{t} P_{\mathrm{hit}}(\tau)$, at $t\in\{50,100,\dots,300\}$ and the overall mean.
+To summarize both early adaptation and steady-state stability within this warm-started setting, we report the prefix-average cooperative hit rate, $\overline{P}_{\mathrm{hit}}(t)\triangleq \frac{1}{t}\sum_{\tau=1}^{t} P_{\mathrm{hit}}(\tau)$, at $t\in\{50,100,\dots,300\}$ and the overall mean.

 \paragraph{Two-BS Scenario} Table~\ref{tab:two_bs_stepwise} confirms that GRPO consistently outperforms SFT and all baselines throughout the rollout.
 Remarkably, GRPO slightly exceeds even the single-step exhaustive reference.
 This advantage stems from a fundamental objective mismatch: while the exhaustive policy myopically maximizes the immediate hit rate, GRPO is trained on a multi-step gain.
 This training signal enables the agent to make strategic replacements that, while locally suboptimal in the current slot, effectively reduce future content redundancy across overlapping coverage zones.
 In contrast, heuristic rules like LRU and LFU perform poorly because they rely solely on local recency or frequency signals.
 Lacking mechanisms to reason about network-level complementarity, they often replicate popular content across neighboring BSs, wasting aggregate storage capacity.
-Finally, SAC underperforms because it must explore a large, discrete, and feasibility-constrained action space from scratch.
-Without the structural priors provided by SFT and the stable, normalized signals inherent to GRPO, it struggles to converge using high-variance absolute rewards.
+Among the DRL baselines, even the strongest one, DDPG, reaches only 0.508 on average, followed closely by Distributional RL at 0.506, while SAC and AC remain at 0.477 and 0.460, respectively.
+This consistent gap indicates that purely numerical RL baselines still struggle to learn the cooperative replacement logic captured by the LLM controllers.
+Without the structural priors provided by SFT and the stable, normalized gain signal used by GRPO, these RL baselines must explore a large, discrete, and feasibility-constrained action space using comparatively high-variance rewards, which limits their final performance.